 Accolades for McCardell continue more than half a century after her death, in fashion retrospectives and museum exhibitions that include her designs.
 Indeed, her life and work continue to fascinate.
 McCardell’s 1938 Monastic dress, featured in a 2018 exhibition at the Metropolitan Museum of Art, inspired Debra Scala Giokas to write her first children’s picture book and a coloring book about the designer.
 Claire and Claire’s Closet (Chandelier Street, 2021), both illustrated by Mary Ryan Reeves, who hails from McCardell’s hometown, are to be released May 24, 2021.

 Scala Giokas says she admires McCardell.
 “She had spunk.
 She earned her own fashion label, and that was akin to breaking the glass ceiling in those days.
 She deserves a statue in her honor.”

 The McCardell statue project

-The 7 1/2-foot bronze depiction of McCardell by sculptor Sarah Hempel Irani will be unveiled and presented to the City of Frederick on October 17, 2021.
+The 7 1/2-foot bronze depiction of McCardell by sculptor Sarah Hempel Irani was unveiled and presented to the City of Frederick on a breezy fall afternoon.

-Hempel Irani says she made several sculptures of the designer as she decided how to portray her.
+Months earlier, Hempel Irani explained that she made several sculptures of the designer as she decided how to portray her.
 “Ultimately, I chose to depict her in one of her most popular dresses with her hand in her pocket,” she says.